RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 When your assembly program is finished it can return a 16 bit parameter stored in `A` (MSB) and `B` (LSB) by jumping to `ABPASS` which is located at `0x12CC`.

-Note that these address of these functions can also be loaded from `0x024B` for `DEINT` and `0x024D` for `ABPASS`, as noted in the NASCOM Basic Manual.
+Note that these address of these functions can also be read from `0x024B` for `DEINT` and `0x024D` for `ABPASS`, as noted in the NASCOM Basic Manual.

 ``` asm
                                 ; from Nascom Basic Symbol Tables